theodo/signature/Readme.md

 ## About images embeded in signatures

-- **no css resizing** because some mail client don't support it and your logo will be very big (yes, your image will be low quality and there is nothing you can do about it)
+- **no css resizing** because some mail client don't support it and your logo will be very big (yes, your image will be low quality and there is nothing you can do about it).
+It means that the height/width of the HTML img should be the same as the image itself.
 - if possible, **exclude all text from the image** as it will look very bad due to the low resolution.
 Instead, add the text in the HTML template.
 - **svg and embeded images (base64) do not work** everywhere (so do not use them)
 - **background images do not work** everywhere